codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 For those of you who don't know regular expressions and want to learn more about them, `regular-expressions.info <https://www.regular-expressions.info/>`_ might be a good starting point.

-.. important:: Note: You can also mix and match placeholders with regular expressions.
+.. note:: You can also mix and match placeholders with regular expressions.

 Closures
 ========